vikyw89/useSyncV/README.md

 GH: https://github.com/vikyw89/useSyncV

-a simplistic CRUD global state management for react with a built in async fetching
+a getter, setter and subscription to react global state

 - no boilercode to start with, use it out of the box
-- CREATE, READ, UPDATE and DELETE
 - structure the store / state how you want it, it's behaving like JS object
 - efficient rendering by utilizing selector
 - extendable if you like to use reducer, write a reducer just like how you write vanilla JS IIFE or static class